Written by Yoppie

 Boobs, glorious boobs!
 They come in all shapes and sizes, and whether you love yours or not, breast health is important.
 Sure, they can sometimes feel like two useless bags of sand hanging from our chest (tell that to a newborn!) but it’s vital that we check on them regularly to ensure nothing is abnormal.

-Boobs tend to feel squidgy and soft, but this depends on where you are in your cycle; certain times of the month bring breast tenderness, swelling, and the occasional lump.
+Boobs tend to feel squidgy and soft, but this depends on where you are in your cycle; certain times of the month can bring breast tenderness, swelling, and the occasional lump.

 Don’t.
 Freak.
 Out.
 The word lump can make anyone’s eyes widen, but when these occur as part of your typical cycle, they’re usually nothing to worry about.
 What you need to watch for are lumps and other symptoms that don’t follow the usual pattern.